The Ultimate In Birding Tours

 Eventually, we will reach the remote settlement of Qatbit (or Qitbit) where we will stay overnight.

 It is usually well worth checking the guesthouse garden and adjacent areas at Qatbit for migrants.
-As well as more regular migrants such as Common Quail, European Turtle Dove, Tree Pipit, Common and Black Redstarts, Common (or Rufous-tailed) Rock Thrush, Ménétries’s Warbler, Lesser Whitethroat, Common Chiffchaff, Spotted and Red-breasted Flycatchers, Eurasian Golden Oriole, Common Rosefinch and Ortolan Bunting, we have also found such rarities as Oriental Turtle Dove, Asian Koel, Olive-backed Pipit, Forest Wagtail, Black-throated Thrush, Hume’s Leaf Warbler and Yellow-browed Warbler here over the years.
+As well as more regular migrants such as Common Quail, European Turtle Dove, Tree Pipit, Common and Black Redstarts, Common (or Rufous-tailed) Rock Thrush, Ménétries’s Warbler, Lesser Whitethroat, Common Chiffchaff, Spotted and Red-breasted Flycatchers, Eurasian Golden Oriole, Common Rosefinch and Ortolan Bunting, we have also found such rarities as Oriental Turtle Dove, Asian Koel, Olive-backed Pipit, Forest Wagtail, Black-throated Thrush and Hume’s Leaf, Yellow-browed and Green Warblers here over the years.

 Oman: Day 6 This morning we will visit a small oasis where we will await the arrival of Spotted Sandgrouse and sometimes Crowned Sandgrouse that come to drink at a small spring.
 (During the breeding season, adult sandgrouse may fly up to 50 kilometres (30 miles) in each direction on a daily basis to springs like this.
 There they soak their belly feathers before travelling back to their breeding sites to provide the young with drinking water!)

 We should find a selection of other dry country species, including wintering Pied Wheatears and Asian Desert Warblers, and resident Great Grey Shrikes.
-The area, rather surprisingly, also supports one or two pairs of Golden Eagle and we may also encounter Long-legged Buzzard.
+We may also encounter Long-legged Buzzard.

 A major speciality of the Empty Quarter of Arabia is the partly nomadic Arabian (or Asian Dunn’s) Lark.
 This is generally a very difficult bird in Oman, but they are nomadic and we could get lucky.